Library Services: Faculty

 Check room availability and reservation procedures for individual/group study or meetings at campus libraries.

 Learn more about the academic video databases available for viewing in face-to-face classes or linking/embedding in D2L courses.

 Note: Videos in the Films on Demand database are purchased on a title by title basis.
 Kanopy films are purchased based on viewership until the allocated funds are depleted.

 *Availability may change due to streaming rights provided to the database and may be limited due to budget constraints.
 Submit your title suggestions using our online form.

 Discover how you can borrow items from other libraries not listed in the library catalog.

 Search an amazing array of research databases in science, history, art, news, literature, and more topics.
 For off-campus access, login with your fourteen digit library barcode number located on the back of your college ID/library card.

-Locate e-journals available directly or through LSCS Libraries' databases by searching the Lone Star College A-Z Electronic Journal List.
-Included is Chronicle of Higher Education.
-Find this and other professional development resources on the LSCS Libraries' Research Databases: Education & Careers page.
+Locate e-journals available through our databases by searching the A-Z Electronic Journal List.
+Included is the Chronicle of Higher Education.
+Find this and other professional development resources on the Research Databases: Education page.

 Lone Star College students, employees, and community members are invited to recommend materials for purchase.
 Suggestions will be evaluated based on the Librariesí Collection Development Policy, the itemís usefulness to the collection, and current budgetary constraints.
 Submit your title suggestions using our Online form.